jagennath-hari/Edge-Optimized-Tracking-System/README.md

 <details>
 <summary>CUDA Particle Filter Design</summary>

-This implementation uses a complete GPU accelerated Particle Filter with an additional Unscented Transform for the prediction step.
+Implementation uses a GPU accelerated Particle Filter with an additional Unscented Transform for the prediction step.

 #### Structre of Array (SoA) for the states
 There are a total of 10 states.